tungngbk/JetBrains-JavaBackendDeveloper-Projects/README.md

 # JetBrains-JavaBackendDeveloper-Projects
-These are projects from easy level to challenging level in Java Backend Developer Course on hyperskill.org
+These are projects from Easy level to Challenging level in Java Backend Developer Course on hyperskill.org